23. – 24. Juni 2027 | Bergisch Gladbach

 • Crash Test Biofidel Dummy

-• Active Safety Test Methods & Tools
+• Active Safety Test Methods & Tools: Multi-target scenario

 • Vehicle Mark-up